PedroPizarro/YAMiROS/README.md

-# Yet Another Minimal Real-time Operating System
+# Yet Another Minimal Real-time Operating System (YAMiROS)

-Heavily inspired by [MiROS](https://github.com/QuantumLeaps/MiROS), from QuantumLeaps.
+Heavily inspired by [MiROS](https://github.com/QuantumLeaps/MiROS) from QuantumLeaps.

-Just for study purposes only.
+Just for RTOS study purposes only.
 Written in C++.

 ## Table of Contents